 Other benefits: In addition to the above reasons to use coconut oil, it may also protect against cancer, provide the body with antioxidants to fight degenerative diseases, help regulate hormones, relieve the symptoms of chronic fatigue, strengthen the liver, regulate thyroid function, and boost your immunity.

 Coconut Oil for Health and Beauty

-I couldn’t publish this blog post without adding more information about coconut oil.
-There are numerous uses, of which I’ll touch on a few before providing further evidence of its awesomeness.
+We couldn’t publish this without adding even more information about coconut oil.
+There are numerous uses, and we’ll touch on a few before providing further evidence of its awesomeness.

-Coconut oil is perfect for cooking because of how stable it is, and can be used topically in a number of ways, including as a lotion, deodorant, eye-makeup remover, hair gel, and to deal with any sort of skin issue.
-I personally use a mixture of 3 parts coconut oil to 1 part cacao butter as a hair gel, shaving cream, and lotion.
+Coconut oil is perfect for cooking because of how stable it is and can be used topically in a number of ways, including as a lotion, deodorant, eye-makeup remover, hair gel, and to deal with any sort of skin issue.
+We personally use a mixture of 3 parts coconut oil to 1 part cacao butter as a hair gel, shaving cream, and lotion.

 Even celebrities are in the know about coconut oil: Top 10 celebrities who use virgin coconut oil.